Kntnt/kntnt-minimal-theme/readme.md

 # Kntnt Minimal Theme

-WordPress theme that is the smallest and simplest possible.
-You have to create templates and styles yourself.
+A WordPress full site editing theme that is the simplest possible.
+You need to create templates and style it yourself.